Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 Take a support policy page with this structure:

-For the query "Can an enterprise customer return engraved hardware after 30 days?", neither chunk is enough.
-Chunk A has the standard return window.
-Chunk B has exceptions.
-The answer depends on both.
-If the retriever only returns Chunk A, the model may answer with the standard rule.
-If it only returns Chunk B, it may answer without the baseline rule.
+For the query "Can an enterprise customer return engraved hardware after 30 days?", neither isolated section is enough.
+The standard return window, the engraved-hardware exception, and the enterprise-contract caveat all matter.
+If the retriever only returns the Returns section, the model may answer with the standard rule.
+If it only returns the Exceptions section, it may answer without the baseline rule.

 Now change the chunking: